hackingmaterials/matminer/README.md

 - **Help/Support:** https://discuss.matsci.org
 - **Source:** https://github.com/hackingmaterials/matminer

+#### Related packages:

-If you like matminer, you might also try [automatminer](https://github.com/hackingmaterials/automatminer).
+- If you like matminer, you might also try [automatminer](https://github.com/hackingmaterials/automatminer).

-If you are interested in furthering development of datasets in matminer, you may be interested in [matbench](https://github.com/hackingmaterials/matbench).
+- If you are interested in furthering development of datasets in matminer, you may be interested in [matbench](https://github.com/hackingmaterials/matbench).
+- If you are looking for figrecipes, it is now in its [own repo](https://github.com/hackingmaterials/figrecipes).

+#### Citation

 If you find matminer useful, please encourage its development by citing the following paper in your research:
 ```